 Age doesn’t have to be a number.
 Age can also be communicated with words that explain the time period or era the noun was created in or lived in.
 Adjectives used here could be:

-new, young, antique, prehistoric
+new, modern, antique, prehistoric

 Next in line are the adjectives that describe the shape.
 Some of the words you could use to communicate the shape the noun looks like could be:

-Angular, round, square
+angular, round, square